Methods Summary and Data Tables

 We introduced additional quantitative thresholds for each indicator to group countries in a “traffic light” table.
 Thresholds were established based on statistical techniques and through various rounds of consultations with experts conducted since 2016.

-Averaging across all indicators for an SDG might hide areas of policy concern if a country performs well on most indicators but faces serious shortfalls on one or two metrics within one SDG (this is often referred to as the issue of “substitutability” or “compensation”).
+Averaging across all indicators for an SDG might hide areas of policy concern if a country performs well on most indicators but faces serious shortfalls on one or two metrics within the same SDG (often referred to as the issue “substitutability” or “compensation”).
 This applies particularly to high-income and upper-middle-income countries that have made significant progress on many SDG dimensions but may face serious shortfalls on individual variables, for example on the sustainability of diets and agriculture within SDG 2.

 SDG Trends

 Using historic data, we estimate how fast a country has been progressing towards an SDG and determine whether – if extrapolated into the future – this pace will be sufficient to achieve the SDG by 2030.
 For each indicator, SDG achievement is defined by the green threshold set for the SDG Dashboards.
 The difference in percentage points between the green threshold and the normalized country score denotes the gap that must be closed to meet that goal.
-To estimate trends at the indicator level, we calculated the linear annual growth rates (annual percentage improvements) needed to achieve the target by 2030 (growth from 2015 to 2030), which we compared to the average annual growth rate over the most recent period since the adoption of the SDGs in 2015 (2015–2022).
-Progress towards achievement on a particular indicator is described using a four-arrow system (Figure A.1).
+To estimate trends at the indicator level, we calculated the linear annual growth rates (i.e., annual percentage improvements) needed to achieve the target by 2030 (i.e., 2015–2030) which we compared to the average annual growth rate over the most recent period since the adoption of the SDGs in 2015 (e.g. 2015–2023).
+Progress towards achievement on a particular indicator is described using a 4-arrow system (Figure 4.1).
 Figure A.2 illustrates the methodology graphically.
-Because time-series data is required for these calculations, indicators with only one or very few data points across time could not be used for these analyses.
-The list of indicators used to generate the trend indications is available in Table A.6.
+Because time series data is required for these calculations, indicators with only one or very few data points across time could not be used for these analyses.
+The list of indicators used to generate the trend indications is available in Table A6.

 Figure A.1 | The Four-arrow system for denoting SDG trends